Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ## getIdentifiers

-This API returns all customer identifiers that were previously synced with the Adobe Experience Cloud.
+This API returns all customer identifiers that were previously synced with the Adobe Experience Cloud Identity Service.

 {% tabs %}
 {% tab title="Android" %}